• Skip to primary navigation

 Roasting swede in a roasting tin.

 • Use a baking tray that is big enough to accommodate the cubed swede in a single layer.
 This will ensure it cooks evenly and the edges crisp up.
-It's better to use two shallow roasting tins rather than use a tin that is too small.

 • Cut all pieces the same size (it doesn't have to be measured with a ruler though!) so they finish roasting evenly at the same time.